The Best Places for a Dreamy Retirement in the South

 Basketball or ballet?
 Bridles or bourbon?
 "All of the above" is the appropriate answer in the sophisticated, buzzy home of the University of Kentucky (UK) and the self-proclaimed "Horse Capital of the World."
 But what may be the true A+ element in this urban area of 322,570 is the Osher Lifelong Learning Institute at UK, which provides terrific educational and enrichment courses, forums, shared-interest groups, trips, events, and more for adults who are 50 years and over (the annual fee is only $50).
 Extra credit?
 UK also offers a Donovan Scholarship, which covers tuition and mandatory course fees for adults ages 65 and older.
 Cheers to that!

 San Marcos, Texas

 You didn't hear it from us, but word is that Austinites down the road are jealous of the lower cost of living paired with the fun-loving college vibe in the home of Texas State University.
-Of course, this means football but also a hip arts scene with a youthful energy (this is the Mermaid Capital of Texas, and there are 7-foot-tall statues of the sea dwellers to admire here).
+Of course, this means football but also a hip arts scene with a youthful energy.
 The spring-fed San Marcos River courses through town at a lovely 72 degrees year-round, making it perfect for paddling and tubing, and the 67,553 lucky locals enjoy more than 850 acres of natural areas at their feet, including ADA-accessible trails.
 No wonder Forbes named San Marcos the best place to retire in all of Texas.

 Six Questions To Ask Yourself Before Calling a Realtor